Cozy Living Room Decorating Ideas

 Wall art is affordable and an easy way to shift the mood of a room.
 Let your walls do all the talking when you choose a dramatic piece of wall art or hang a beautiful oversized rug on a large wall.
 Choose an oversized, colorful piece that makes a statement and anchors the space.
 Or turn that boring wall into a gallery that features a bevy of smaller pieces that tells a story or shows off your own interpretation.
 Think spring flowers, gorgeous landscapes, or a flock of birds.
 Vaulted ceilings and tall walls are the perfect places to try this look that adds a visual focal point to any living room.

 Keep houseplants to a nice manageable number.
 Too many of them, and just like any decorating accent, will feel like too much.
 Use colorful accents like dried botanicals to create a homey atmosphere.

-There’s no better way to create ambiance than with well-placed accent lighting in your living room.
+There’s no better way to create ambiance than with well-placed accent lighting in your living room, particularly if natural light is limited.
 Every room benefits from accent lighting.
 Try hanging chandelier lighting to add a warm glow to the space while drawing the eye upward.
 Or, add a ceiling fan light to further control the comfort level in the room.

 Update Your Coffee Table

 The table is often the centerpiece of the living room.
 Change up your coffee table for one in a transitional style that bridges traditional style with a more modern one.
 A tapered leg coffee table elevates the table and brings some space between it and the floor, making the room feel airier.